machingclee/machingclee.github.io/static/media/171-download-files.700a6f5c.md

   It is in fact a boolean.

 - When it returns `false`, which means that the buffer of size 65kb is not large enough to receive the incoming chunk immediately.
-- The reason is mostly because of the write speed is slower than the data-pulling speed.
+- The reason is mostly because of that the writing speed is slower than the data-pulling speed.
 - We need to
-  - `inputStream.pause()` our incoming stream when `outputStream.write` returns false;
+  - `inputStream.pause()` when `outputStream.write` returns false;
   - `inputStream.resume()` when our buffer in the `outputStream` gets **_drained of_** data;
   - The **drainded event** can be subscribed by
     ```js